Embrace Organic Psychology/GreenWave-54

 experience in a way others can understand, is lovely, just lovely."

-attraction senses (Webstrings) you have learned to forget to remember.
+natural attraction senses mission (Webstrings) you have learned to forget to

 by Michael J. Cohen, Ph.D.